osmansaab/garnet-privacy/README.md

 ## Data processed by the Garnet assistant

 The Garnet assistant (the web application the extension supports) processes questions and on-screen context to generate answers.
 The handling of that data by the Garnet application is governed by the agreement between Red Summit Consulting and the organization using Garnet, and is separate from this extension.

-## Contact

-For questions about this privacy policy, contact Red Summit Consulting at osman@redsummit.ca.